1964 Armstrong 500: Race

 While the V8 powered Studebaker Larks again led early, fragile brakes saw them overtaken by the leading Cortinas as the race wore on.
-The Cortina driven by the Geoghegan brothers fell from the mid-race lead after a generator bracket broke, allowing teammates Jane and Reynolds into the race lead they would not relinquish.
+The Cortina driven by the Geoghegan brothers fell from the mid-race lead after a generator bracket broke, allowing teammates Jane and Reynolds into the race lead they would go onto win the race in Ford Cortina.
 Barry Seton and Herb Taylor finished second ahead of Jane's former partner Harry Firth co-driving the third factory Ford with John Reaburn.
 In the other three classes, the early leaders each retained their leads throughout the day.
 Bert Needham and Warren Weldon brought their Class D winning Studebaker home as fourth car across the line, two laps down on Jane/Reynolds and a lap behind Firth/Reaburn.
 Charlie Smith and Bruce Maher won Class B, leading home a 1-2-3-4 for Morris Cooper ahead of four Renault R8s.
 Smith/Maher finished just six laps behind the Cortina GTs.
 Class A was dominated by Vauxhall, with the Viva of Spencer Martin and Bill Brown leading home five other examples.
 Seven cars failed to finish the event, with another being disqualified.